nicepc/dc-lib-namespaces/README.md

 ## root.dc
 This file contains a macro that computes the nth root of x, where n is a natural number and x is positive.
 This macro also works for odd roots of negative numbers.
 In either case, if the root is not an integer, then it is rounded down.

+## e.dc
+This file contains a macro that returns the value of Euler's constant `e`, precise to the current scale.

+## factorial.dc
+This file contains a macro that returns the factorial of the number on the top of the stack.